 For hardware out, click on A1, a list will appear of all your output devices.
 Pick your primary audio device, in my example below I have my headphones selected.
 Note that you can change both the input and output device at anytime.
 So if you want to listen to music from your speakers you can change the output device.

-Finally, Virtual Inputs, simply put Voicemeter VAIO and Voicemeter AUX will be your output device for windows and OBS.
+Finally, Virtual Inputs, simply put Voicemeeter VAIO and Voicemeeter AUX will be your output device for windows and OBS.
 For Voicemter VAIO, make sure that A1 is highlighted.
-For Voicemeter AUX, make sure that A1 and B2 (hardware input 1’s channel) is highlighted.
+For Voicemeeter AUX, make sure that A1 and B2 (hardware input 1’s channel) is highlighted.

 For quick reference and setup, refer to the image below.